GetStream/awesome-saas-services/README.md

 ## Infrastructure, Engineering & APIs

+[Dataflow kit](https://dataflowkit.com) - Turn websites into structured data with a simple point-and-click toolkit.
+Dataflow Kit is Web scraping open source framework written in Go.
+DFK platform provides easy and comfortable way to extract data from web pages.

 [ProxyCrawl](https://proxycrawl.com) - Bypass captchas and blocks, and crawl javascript pages with a simple to use API service.

 [Stream](https://getstream.io) - Don't re-invent the wheel feed; grow without worrying about the scalability, reliability and maintenance of your feeds.
 Save months of development headache and focus on what makes your app unique.